jetbrains-academy/sql-course/Lesson3/task4/task.md

-## Using subqueries in WHERE clause
+## Subqueries in WHERE clause

 ### Subqueries and operator `IN`
-Let's return to `IN` operator which checks if its "left" operand is an element of a list defined by its "right" operand:
+Let's return to `IN` operator which checks if its "left-hand" operand is an element of a list defined by its "right-hand" operand:

 ```sql
 SELECT * FROM Planet